RobinKumar5986/wwwhisper/README.md

 ![Admin](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/admin.png)

 The admin users need to only specify emails of people allowed to access a given location.
 There is no need to create, distribute and manage passwords.
 Also, unlike in case of URL encoded credentials, URLs of protected resources do not need to be kept private.
-A person that discovers such URL won't be able to access the resource without proving ownership of an allowed email.
+A person that discovers a protected URL won't be able to access the resource without proving ownership of an allowed email.

 Technical details
 -----------------